datastaxdevs/workshop-nosqlbench/README.md

 Moreover, keep the Astra DB dashboard open: it will be useful later.
 In particular the Health tab and the CQL Console.

 ## Launch Gitpod and setup NoSQLBench

 Gitpod is an IDE in the cloud (modeled after VSCode).
-It comes with a full "virtual machine" (actually a Kubernetes-managed container), which we will use as if it were our own computer (downloading files, executing programs and scripts, etc).
+It comes with a full "virtual machine" (actually a Kubernetes-managed container), which we will use as if it were our own computer (e.g. downloading files, executing programs and scripts, even launching containers from within it).

-The button below will spawn your own Gitpod container, clone this repository in it and preinstall the required dependencies: **ctrl-click on it** to make sure you "Open in new tab":
+The button below will: spawn your own Gitpod container + clone this repository in it + preinstall the required dependencies: **ctrl-click on it** to make sure you "Open in new tab":

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/hemidactylus/nbws1)